-How Is Compensation for Lost Income Calculated in an Injury Lawsuit?
+How Is Compensation For Lost Income Calculated In An Injury Lawsuit

-IL injury lawyerActions have consequences – even if they are unintentional.
+Actions have consequences – even if they are unintentional.
 When a party acts irresponsibly or “negligently” and another party is harmed as a result, the negligent party may be liable for damages.
 This means that the party is responsible for compensating the injured party for the financial losses suffered as a result of the injury.
 Damages in a personal injury lawsuit involving a severe injury often include compensation for lost wages.
 Read on to learn how these damages may be calculated in a lawsuit.

 Determining Lost Income from Missed Work